junikimm717/OLA11-Final-Project/README.md

 This Project is a very hacky series of scripts to do the following:

-1. Conjugate a given verb or noun (based on stuff learned in OLA11) properly
+1. Conjugate/decline a given verb or noun (based on stuff learned in OLA11) properly

-2. Search for exceptions that are installed

-3. Have a rudimentary package manager to install these exceptions from an outside source. (probably on github pages)
+2. Install nouns and verbs through a rudimentary package manager

+# Stuff I haven't implemented yet

+- Declining a noun

+- implementing exceptions